dtaht/bufferbloat-rfcs/sce/draft-morton-taht-tsvwg-sce.md

 # Acknowledgements

-Many thanks to John Gilmore, the members of the ecn-sane project, the "cake" bufferbloat.net mailing list, the IETF AQM mailing list, and the IETF TSVWG.
+Many thanks to John Gilmore, the members of the ecn-sane project and the cake@lists.bufferbloat.net mailing list, and the former IETF AQM working group.

 {backmatter}